-Best Ways to Handle Getting Your First Break in Hollywood
+Get Your First Break in Hollywood

-Getting an interview for a film job is a big break for any film business wannabe.
-This is your lucky break to the degree you didn't have an interview yesterday.
+Getting an interview for a film job is a big break for any film business applicant.
+It is your lucky break to the degree you didn't have an interview yesterday.

 What Question to Ask

 You ask this question because it provides you with additional information and the opportunity to understand more about the job and your ability to fill it.

 Test Your Knowledgeview quiz statistics

-You carry the conversation by telling him or her that you love this city and grew up here.
-You know your way around the city because you love to go to the local restaurants and cafes (assuming, of course, this is true).
-The more you're able to demonstrate that you have the qualities, interests, and abilities that an interviewer is looking for, the more likely you are to get the job.
+You carry the conversation by telling them that you love this city and grew up here.
+You know your way around because you enjoy going to the local restaurants and cafes (assuming, of course, this is true).
+The more you're able to demonstrate that you have the qualities, interests, and abilities that an interviewer is looking for, the more likely you will get the job.

 When trying to get your first job in film production, remember to be relaxed and friendly.
 If the production manager doesn't hire you, it's for the best because you don't want to work on a production that does not like you.
 You would have a terrible time.